Arshia-Izadyar/Arshia-Izadyar/README.md

 * 🌍  I'm based in Iran, Tehran
 * ✉️  You can contact me at [arshiaa104@gmail.com](mailto:arshiaa104@gmail.com)
 * 🧠  I'm learning python Flask, C++
-* ⚡  trying to be a game developer !!
+* ⚡  trying to be a better developer !!

 ### Skills